aceC0der/Contact_Manager_Backend/README.md

-Sure!
-Here's the full README content in Markdown format:

----

 # 📇 Contact Management Backend

 This is a simple backend API built using **Express.js** for managing contacts.
 It provides basic CRUD operations (Create, Read, Update, Delete) for managing contact data.